ihcr/learning_to_adapt/README.md

     - All gaits are manually cycled through to demonstrate the diverse set of gaits the locomotion policy is capable of deploying.
 - `allgaits_terr`
     - The same as `allgaits` but with the addition of rough terrain.

+## Data
+Within this repository we have also provided all data used to generate the figures within the paper.
+This data can be found within the `data` folder and is organised with the same labels as the paper.